 With this understanding, marketers need to ensure their marketing campaigns are ‘integrated’.
 That means do not setup email and sms campaigns independent of one another, rather create a strategy that utilizes both to target audience segments.

-Integrated marketing (sometimes referred to as 360-degree marketing or omnichannel marketing) is the act of creating marketing campaigns across multiple channels that all work together and complement each other to reach the same goal.
+Integrated marketing (sometimes referred to as 360-degree marketing or omnichannel marketing) is the act of creating digital marketing campaigns across multiple channels that all work together and complement each other to reach the same goal.

 Integrated marketing is nothing new, but with the explosive growth of digital marketing channels, having a solid integrated marketing strategy is more important than ever.
-Keep reading to find out more about integrated marketing and the benefits of these types of campaigns.

 When building an integrated marketing campaign, it’s important to start with the goal in mind before deciding upon the strategies, tactics, and channels that will be used to reach that goal.

 Questions to ask for digital marketing success with an integrated marketing campaign

 Below are some questions to ask before you begin any integrated marketing campaign.

 - What is the goal of the campaign?
 How will we measure success?